 - Use with another experienced sculler on the water with you

 - Minimum 150K meters logged in a scull

 - Independent use of club equipment solo outside of scheduled practice hours

 - Minimum 300K meters logged in a scull

 - Pass a timed dam-to-dam proficiency test

-Sculling Practice Schedule (Late April-October)
+Sculling Practice Schedule (April-October weather permitting)

 Please arrive at 6 pm or 7:45 am; practices will begin on the water at 6:15 pm or 8:00 am.
 Advanced skills and preparation for racing will be provided based on interest.
 Sessions will be tailored to meet the needs of the sculling community--early season will focus on conditioning and sprint racing techniques and later season will focus on head racing techniques.

 AARC also offers private one-on-one coaching at an additional charge.
 Scullers wishing to use this form of training must have completed Learn to Scull.
 More information...

 Small boat equipment is assigned according to a reservation system.
 Scullers must use the online sign-up if they plan to participate in a practice.
 Equipment and coaching will be planned to accommodate those signed up for a respective practice.
 Equipment may be reserved up to 6 days prior to any given practice.